Adaptive Correspondence Scoring for Unsupervised Medical Image Registration: Conclusion

 \section{Conclusion}

 In this paper, we propose an adaptive correspondence scoring framework for unsupervised image registration to prevent the displacement estimator from drifting away by noisy gradients caused by low correspondence due to the nuisance variables such as noise or covisibility during training.
-We introduce a self-supervised correspondence scoring estimation scheme with both scoring and momentum-guided adaptive regularizations to prevent the scoring estimator from a degenerate solution and ensure scoring map smoothness.
+We introduce a unsupervised correspondence scoring estimation scheme with both scoring and momentum-guided adaptive regularizations to prevent the scoring estimator from a degenerate solution and ensure scoring map smoothness.
 We demonstrate the effectiveness of our proposed framework on three representative registration architectures and we show consistent improvement compared with other baselines across three medical image datasets with diverse modalities.
-Though our proposed framework is promising, the hyperparameters in the scoring estimator loss need to be tuned for each architecture on each dataset.
+Though our proposed framework is promising, the hyperparameters in the scoring estimator loss does need to be tuned for each architecture on each dataset.
+Nonetheless, performance is not too sensitive to hyperparameter tuning, so one does not need to tune meticulously.
 In the future, we aim to explore an amortized hyperparameter optimization scheme during training to reduce the computation and validate our proposed framework on clinical datasets for further impact.